When is the Best Time to Go Backpacking in New Zealand?

 the off and shoulder seasons in New Zealand

-When planning when would be the best time to go backpacking in New Zealand, the “off season” and “shoulder seasons” are well worth considering.
-The off-season is during New Zealand’s winter season when the country tends to have less tourists (except in the places where there is a ski season).
+When planning when would be the best time to go backpacking in New Zealand, the “off-season” and “shoulder seasons” are well worth considering.
+The off-season is during New Zealand’s winter season when the country tends to have fewer tourists (except in the places where there is a ski season).
 The shoulder seasons are during spring and autumn, between the off-season and “peak season” of summer.
 Finally, the peak season is summer when tourism in New Zealand is at its busiest.

 - Peak season: between December and February (going into March)